The 11 Best Places to Live in Georgia

 Finally, Suwanee may be the smallest town on our list – the population is just 19,000 – but residents wouldn’t live anywhere else.

-Gwinnett County School District is great, and the average house is only about $240,000.
+Gwinnett County School District is great, and the average house is about $400,000.
 There’s also plenty going on at the stunning Suwanee Town Center Park throughout the year and plenty of other venues for having a great time.

 5 Honorable Mention Cities (Barely Missed the Cut!)